 His main focus in the company is to be the link between external and internal customers.
-He is responsible for the delivery to the external customer and for the mood and satisfaction of the internal customer (equipment delivered to the external customer).
+He is responsible for the delivery to the external customer and for the mood and satisfaction of the internal customer (service delivered to the external customer).
 That is the focus of his daily attention, in his own words.

 Project Architects, who are responsible for each Project Unit, and Project Managers, that are focused on everything involving service delivery, are the positions that report directly to him.

-We talked about his daily responsibilities and assignments, what are CorbisStudio next challenges in the AEC industry, and what is it that makes our company a great solution on BIM services, Project Delivery Partner, and Construction Project Management.
+We talked about his daily responsibilities and assignments, what are CorbisStudio next challenges in the AEC industry, and what is it that makes our company a great solution on BIM services, Project Delivery Partnership, and Construction Project Management.
 This is what he told us:

 What is your job within CorbisStudio, when managing and carrying out leadership operations with the whole team and with clients?